Home

 Planting Times - Chit seeds in early April.
 Sow indoors mid April; transplant late May or early June.

 Planting Instruction - Set out bush like plants (ie: zucchini) in regular beds.
 Vine types need large area to cover; plant at the edge of the garden where they can grow to cover weeded areas.
-Vines can be pinched back after they get some length on them to stop wandering.

-Companion Planting
+Companion Planting -

-• Negative affects: potato for summer squash
+• Negative effects: potato for summer squash

 Watering - Require regular watering.